 In summary, we have studied the nontrivial topological features of a 1D lossy trimerized lattice by focusing on two topological invariants, i.e., the mean displacement $\langle \Delta m \rangle$ and the total Zak phase.
-It is found that a twostep phase transition of quantum transport could occur between $\langle \Delta m \rangle = 0$ and $\langle \Delta m \rangle = 1$ through a fractional number, whose value and extension can be easily tuned by modulating the on-site potentials of neutral sites and the initial state of lattice excitation.
-We have also revealed that each topological transition corresponds to a dark state decoupled from the lossy sites, associated to the closing point of one band gap in the real-space energy spectrum, and is accompanied by a change in the midgap-state number (and also Z{tot} , the total Zak phase in units of 2π) from '0' to '1' or from '1' to '2'.
-The midgap states are, in particular, topologically protected (robust against disorders) with their localization degrees mainly controlled by the coupling imbalance δg .
+It is found that a two-step phase transition of quantum transport could occur between $\langle \Delta m \rangle =$ 0 and $\langle \Delta m \rangle = 1$ through a fractional number, whose value and extension can be easily tuned by modulating the on-site potentials of neutral sites and the initial state of lattice excitation.
+We have also revealed that each topological transition corresponds to a dark state decoupled from the lossy sites, associated with one band closing point, and is accompanied by a change in the midgap-state number (and also Ztot, the total Zak phase in units of $2\pi$ ) from 0 to 1 or from 1 to 2.
+The midgap edge states are, in particular, topologically protected (robust against disorders) with their localization degrees mainly controlled by the coupling imbalance $\delta g$ .
 Finally, It is shown in the Appendix that the results in this paper can also be extended to a lossy tetramerized model which exhibits a three-step topological transition.